After the last couple of meat dishes for inaugural week, I was looking forward to making today’s seafood recipe – Ginger and Scotch Chilli Prawns.

 - ¼ cup soy sauce

 - 2 tablespoons sugar

 - 2 Tb Scotch whisky (or Shaoxing wine or vodka)

 - In a shallow dish or resealable bag, combine marinade ingredients and add the prawns.
 Marinade at room temperature for 30 minutes, stirring once (or flip bag).

 - Remove prawns from marinade (do not discard!) and set aside.
 Add the cornstarch-water mixture to the reserved marinade.

 - Heat the oil in a large saute pan over medium-high heat until oil starts to smoke.
-Add the ginger, garlic, and chilli and fry for 30 seconds.
+Add the aromatics (ginger, garlic, and chilli) and stir around the pan for 30 seconds.

 - Toss in the prawns and stir occasionally for 3 minutes.

 - Add scallions and stir for another 2 minutes or until prawns are completely cooked.
 Lower the heat to medium-low.

 - Give the reserved marinade a good stir until the cornstarch has been incorporated.
 Add this mixture to the saute pan and mix well with the prawns for 30 seconds until sauce is slightly thickened.